Self-Supervised Learning for Recommender Systems: A Survey: Definition and Taxonomy

 \subsubsection{Generative Methods}

-Generative methods are inspired by the masked language models (MLM) \cite{devlin2018bert} whose pretext task is to reconstruct the original user/item profile with its corrupted versions (Fig. \ref{fig: generative}).
-In other words, the model learns to predict a portion of the available data from the rest.
-The most common tasks are the structure reconstruction (e.g., masked item prediction) and the feature reconstruction.
-In these situations, the pretext task is formulated as:
+Generative approaches draw inspiration from masked language models (MLM) such as BERT \cite{devlin2018bert}.
+These models employ a self-supervised task wherein the original user/item profile is reconstructed from its corrupted versions (Fig. \ref{fig: generative}).
+The model is trained to predict a proportion of the available data from the rest, with structure and feature reconstruction being the most common tasks.
+The self-supervised task is typically formulated as:

 where $\tilde{\mathcal{D}}\sim \mathcal{T}(\mathcal{D})$ denotes the corrupted version of the original input.
 For most of the generative SSR methods, the objective function $\mathcal{L}_{ssl}$ is often instantiated as either the Cross Entropy (CE) loss or the Mean Squared Error (MSE) which estimates the probability distribution/values of the masked items/numerical features.